-I couldn’t believe he’d called me a bitch, just like that, and in front of all his friends too.
+I couldn’t believe he’d called me a bitch, just like that, and in front of all his friends.
 I was shocked and humiliated.
-He continued to give me a lecture about smoking, and it was a big dramatic scene in front of his friends.
-I barely had any money on me but I walked off to the tube station hoping to jump a barrier and take a train home.
-At the station I was stuck, I didn’t have enough cash for a train ticket after all, and I was in central London not at my local station where no one was around or bothered.
+He continued to lecture me about smoking, and it was a big dramatic scene in front of his friends.
+I barely had any money on me, but I walked off to the tube station hoping to jump a barrier and take a train home.
+At the station I was stuck, I didn’t have enough cash for a train ticket after all, and I was in central London, not at my local station where no one was around or bothered.
 Here, there were eagle-eyed staff everywhere so I couldn’t sneak past the barriers.

 Maanav reached the station a short while later and in his usual, loving, charming way convinced me to allow him to drop me home.
 I had no other choice.
 On the way home, we made up.

-Perhaps this could have been the point in my life where I realised that this would be foretelling of things to come, where I understood my self worth and walked away for good before it was too late.
-But, perhaps because of the abusive household I’d grown up in, I thought language like this between couples was normal, and besides Maanav didn’t hit me so it wasn’t that serious was it?
+Perhaps this could have been the point in my life where I realised that this would be a foretelling of things to come, where I understood my self-worth and walked away for good before it was too late.
+But, perhaps because of the abusive household I’d grown up in, I thought language like this between couples was normal, and besides Maanav didn’t hit me, so it wasn’t that serious was it?

-“I wish I had more self esteem,” “I wish I’d known better,” “I wish I hadn’t met him when I was so broken and vulnerable,” “I wish hadn’t found a man with traits like my father.”
+“I wish I had better self-esteem,” “I wish I’d known better,” “I wish I hadn’t met him when I was so broken and vulnerable,” “I wish hadn’t found a man with traits like my father.”

-So we’d had our first fight and we’d gotten through it okay.
+So we’d had our first fight, and we’d gotten through it okay.
 I said to myself, all couples go through it at some point, I’m glad ours was early on and we made up quickly.
-Maanav was careful not to call me something like that again and I tried harder to make all the changes he wanted.
-It was alright for me to drink alcohol and get drunk because he did, but it wasn’t alright for me to smoke cigarettes or weed because he didn’t, and eventually I gave up meat too, because he was a vegetarian.
+Maanav was careful not to call me something like that again, and I tried harder to make all the changes he wanted.
+It was alright for me to drink alcohol and get drunk with him because he did, but it wasn’t alright for me to smoke cigarettes or weed because he didn’t, and eventually, I gave up eating meat too because he was a vegetarian.

 Even after everything I’d told him about my upbringing, the next thing Maanav convinced me to do was to give up my room in Molly Way and go back to live with my parents.
 I was apprehensive about this because I’d hardly been in touch with them since I’d moved out.
-As I said before I didn’t have access to a phone, except for the street pay phone.
+As I said before, I didn’t have access to a phone, except for the street pay phone.
 I had zero contact with my father for obvious reasons, and my brother was out of the picture because he was dealing with his own trauma, plus he didn’t like me very much then either; he held a lot of judgements about me and my lifestyle at the time because I was a talking point for his school mates and he believed what they said about me, so he shut me out.
-If he ever did speak to me it was only to tell me how messed up I was.
+If my brother ever did speak to me it was only to tell me how messed up I was.
 The only person I kept in touch with was my mother.
-I spoke to her on the phone once in a while, and once when I was really ill with the flu she took care of me and fed me (thank you, Naina Mata ji 🙂).
+I spoke to her on the phone once in a while, and once when I was really ill with a really bad flu, she fed me and nursed me back to health (thank you, Naina Mata ji 🙂).

-All of a sudden I was the perfect daughter.
-We all got on like nothing had ever happened.
-Maanav would come over all the time, he loved my mother’s cooking and had dinner with us often, he’d even sleep over sometimes.
+All of a sudden, I was the perfect daughter.
+We all got on as if nothing had ever happened.
+Maanav would come over all the time; he loved my mother’s cooking and had dinner with us often.
+He’d even sleep over sometimes.
 I think my parents were so relieved that Maanav was in our lives that they agreed to anything he wanted.
 Because we only had 2 and a half bedrooms and a cousin from Kenya had come to live with us at the time, we’d put mattresses on the floor of the living room and Maanav and I would camp out there on weekends after a day out or with my family.

 Maanav gave me a travel card so I could go and visit him in the city after work.
-He took me to restaurants and bars and showed me life like I’d never seen it before.
+He took me to restaurants and bars and showed me a life I’d never seen before.
 I had so many firsts with him.
 My first concert (which happened to be Michael Jackson’s last), my first West End musicals: The Lion King, Beauty and the Beast, Oliver and more.
-As an ex performing arts student, I was mesmerised by them, the music, the singing, the dancing, the colours, it was truly an extravaganza for my senses.
-Maanav also took me on my first trip to Disneyland.
+As an ex-performing arts student, I was mesmerised by them – the music, the singing, the dancing, the colours, it was truly an extravaganza for my senses.
+Maanav also took me on my first trip to Disneyland Paris and later, America.

 As we’d gone to Disneyland Paris with another couple (Maanav’s friend and his girlfriend), and he wanted to get through all the rides and attractions without queuing, Maanav had a plan.
 He’d carried an ankle bandage with him from England.
-The plan was that the other girl would wear the bandage pretending to have hurt her ankle and sit at the ticket desk at the entrance to Disney.
+The plan was that the other girl would wear the bandage, pretending to have hurt her ankle, and sit at the ticket desk at the entrance to the parks.
 Maanav and his friend collected the tickets and pointed out to a staff member that one of our group had hurt her ankle on this trip and required a wheelchair to get around the park in.

 Maanav always said, in the art of negotiation, the one thing that stops us is the embarrassment of asking.
 We should get over that and get the thing we want.
-For example, if we were shopping for clothes he would look for an item with a slight defect in it like a tiny stain or a loose thread, then he’d ask for a discount and he always got it.
+For example, when we were shopping for clothes, he would look for an item with a slight defect in it like a tiny stain or a loose thread, then he’d ask for a discount in his charming way, and he always got it.